 After YAG: typical recovery timeline

-Immediately after Pupil still dilated; mild floaters from capsular debris Sit in the clinic for the 1 hour pressure check; sunglasses help
+Pupil still dilated; mild floaters from capsular debris.
+Sit in the clinic for the 1 hour pressure check; sunglasses help.

-Same day Vision often clearer once dilation wears off (3–6 hours) Read, work, watch screens, drive home if other eye OK
+Vision is often clearer once dilation wears off (3–6 hours).
+You can read, work, watch screens and drive home if the other eye is fine.

-24–48 hours Final clarity reached for most patients Resume normal activities including sport and travel
+Final clarity is reached for most patients.
+Resume normal activities including sport and travel.

-Days 5–7 Floaters from capsular fragments gradually settle Finish anti-inflammatory drops
+Floaters from capsular fragments gradually settle.
+Finish the anti-inflammatory drops.

-1–2 weeks Routine follow-up: visual acuity, pressure, OCT macula Discuss any residual symptoms (very rare)
+Routine follow-up: visual acuity, pressure and OCT macula.
+Discuss any residual symptoms (very rare).

-4–6 weeks Final refraction if a glasses change is needed Update prescription with optician
+Final refraction if a glasses change is needed; update the prescription with your optician.

 Risks and complications of YAG laser

 YAG laser is one of the safest interventions in ophthalmology.
-NICE-summarised risk categories are below; serious complication rates are well under 1%.
+Serious complication rates are well under 1%.

 Higher-risk patients — high myopes, previous retinal detachment, family history of retinal detachment — receive a careful pre-laser dilated retinal exam and a slightly later YAG (often deferred for 6 months after cataract surgery) to allow vitreous detachment to complete.